 “Do you want them or not?
 He’ll ask if it’s your first deal.
 Say no.”

 I met Joe at the machine with twenty dollars in hand.

 “Is this your first deal?” he asked.

 “I mean, no.”

 He sneered at my shoes.
-“How much were them Agassis?”
+“How much are them Agassis?”

-Andre Agassi had his own shoes for Nike in the early nineties.
+The tennis player Andre Agassi had his own Nike shoes in the early nineties.
 They were black and bright orange.

 “For those things?
 What a ripoff.”